-But Rawls is unlike Locke.
+But Rawls is unlike Locke in the following way.
 He does not think that there is a natural relationship between working and having rights to keep what you produce.
 People like X1 get to have more because giving them more works to the advantage of the worst off class.
 When letting them keep what they produce no longer benefits the worst off class, they no longer get to do so.
 In that way, Rawls’s views are a bit like utilitarianism.
 Your economic rights are derived from considerations of the social good; they are not natural rights.

-Another way to put that is to say that Rawls is going to insist on maximizing the resources going to x2 regardless of why x2 is worse off than x1.
-It doesn’t matter if x2 is worse off due to factors beyond his control or if x2 is just lazy and deliberately chooses not to work because he knows that he is guaranteed to wind up at point a.
+So it doesn’t matter if the people in x2 are worse off due to factors beyond their control or if they are just lazy and deliberately choose not to work because they know they are guaranteed to wind up at point a.

 Why not natural aristocracy?

 Rawls thinks the equal opportunity should come before the difference principle.
 That means that he thinks society should devote its resources to ensuring that “those with similar abilities and skills should have similar life chances” first (Rawls 1999, 63).
 It should use the resources it has left to make the position of the worst off class as good as it can be; raising point a as high as it can go.